ufjschool/ob-s14/drafts/second/HauntedStory.md

 ***
 **9:15 p.m.** – It would look like just a normal brown, wooden door, if not for the big, red sign that reads, “ELEVATOR OUT OF SERVICE.”
 Just a couple of paces away is the new elevator; sleek, shiny and metallic.
 I turn as many lights off as I can and sit down next to the old elevator.

-I keep waiting for the impending dread, or the weight of the world…but it doesn’t come.
+I keep waiting for the impending dread, or the weight of the world...but it doesn’t come.
 It feels as though I’m sitting in a normal hallway.
 It is actually the most normal I have felt all night.

 It gets to be 9:30, and so I end my mission on a confusing note.
 I leave the third floor, turning back on all of the lights as I go.
 As I step out into the night air, the weighty feeling doesn’t leave.
 I make it all the way back to my house before I feel any different.